davekilian/primer/basic/circuits.md

 > TODO schematic showing the most basic circuit: a power source connected to itself by a single line

-Congratulations us: we just built the minimum viable circuit!
+And voilà, we just built the minimum viable circuit!
 This circuit allows electricity to flow from the power source's negative terminal to its positive terminal, but otherwise doesn't do anything with that flow of electricity; all that's left to do now is add some components that actually do stuff in between the power source's terminals.

 The diagram above also gives us a hint why circuits are called "circuits:" they always end up forming a loop, where electricity starts at one point in the loop and flows all the way around until it ends up back at the beginning.